pixelant/pxa_social_feed/Documentation/Introduction/Index.rst

 Introduction
 ============

-Extension is about to help you to show Facebook, Instagram, Twitter or Youtube feed on the site.
+This Extension helps you show Facebook, Instagram, Twitter or Youtube feeds on your website.

 .. _what-it-does:

 What does it do?
 ================

-The ``pxa_social_feed`` use scheduler task to fetch/update posts from social networks, check if your hosting provider has correct cron job setup to run TYPO3 scheduler manager.
+The ``pxa_social_feed`` extension uses a scheduler task to fetch/update posts from social networks.
+You should check if your hosting provider has correct cron job setup to run TYPO3 scheduler manager.

-Extension use social networks official API solution to fetch posts.
+This Extension uses social networks official API solution to fetch posts.
 **This means that you need to be able to access accounts** in order to get all access key/token.

 .. important::

-   After latest changes to Facebook/Instagram graph API you **can't obtain access token that is valid more than 3 month**, it'll need to be update manually.
+   After latest changes to Facebook/Instagram graph API you **can't obtain access tokens that are valid for more than 3 months**, it'll need to be updated manually.
-   It's possible to setup email reminder in scheduler task settings.
+   It's possible to setup an email reminder in scheduler task settings.

    **Facebook and Instagram require** your site to run with SSL.